Erzurumlu Emrah

-Erzurumlu Emrah (1775, Güzelyurt, Erzurum – 1854, Niksar, Tokat) was a Turkish Turkish folk poet.
+Erzurumlu Emrah (1775, Güzelyurt, Erzurum – 1854, Niksar, Tokat) was a Turkic folk poet from the Ottoman Empire.

 Life

 He took a madrasah education in Erzurum.
 He was interested in mysticism and adhered to the Halidi branch of Nakşibendi, lived in Sivas and Kastamonu for a long time.
 Important figures of poetic literature of the time were Karacaoğlan, Atik Ömer, Erzurumlu Emrah and Kayserili Aşık Seyrani.
 Erzurumlu Emrah is believed to have died in 1854 in Niksar.
 His poems of the aruz were published by Erzurumlu Abdulaziz under the title Divan.